relishcolouredhat/grafana-training-exercises/README.md

 #### Exercise 002: Hello, Grafana Dashboards.
 - Add dashboard
 - Add Panel
+  - Use the 'add query button to add panel'

   - Introduce Query Editor
   - Introduce Datasource picker
     - Pick `TestData DB` (or whatever you named it!)